 How did we do it?

 Thanks to generous support from the Hewlett Foundation, human-centered design firm IDEO.org helped us create a new brand for Zambian teens: the Divine Divas.
-These girl-inspired personas help teens imagine themselves using different types of contraception.
+These girl-inspired personas help teens imagine themselves using different types of contraception on their terms.

 Each Diva uses a method of contraception that fits her lifestyle: the implant for Ms. Ambition, the injection for the Girl on the Go, the pill for the Perfectionist, and the IUD for the Supergirl.

-The Divine Divas became an integral part of Marie Stopes Zambia's new Diva Centers—designed exclusively for teens—where girls can read magazines, paint their nails and have conversations about contraception and sex when they’re ready.
+The Divine Divas became an integral part of MSI Zambia's new Diva Centers—designed exclusively for teens—where girls can read magazines, paint their nails and have conversations about contraception and sex when they’re ready.

 Since their inception, Diva Centers have been extremely successful at reaching teen girls in Zambia: more than 80% of girls who have visited a center adopted a method of contraception, many for the first time.